twhite96/made-mistakes-gatsby/src/posts/mastering-paper/drawing-outer-space.md

 You guessed it, time to tap in a ton of stars again.
 Using a stylus like Pencil instead of your finger makes it much easier to accurately place hundreds of stars.

-{% figure caption:"This first pass of stars is hard to see but that's ok.
-As you add more stars, increase their brightness to help make them sparkle." class:"gallery-2-col" %}
 ![tapping Pencil to create dots that look like stars](../../images/paper-53-space-2-stars-pencil.jpg)

+This first pass of stars is hard to see but that's ok.
+As you add more stars, increase their brightness to help make them sparkle.

 ![screenshot of blue stars drawn with Pencil](../../images/paper-53-space-2-stars-pencil-2.jpg)
-{% endfigure %}

 Just like before pick a star color that relates to your background.
 Start with a medium tone first and cover the canvas in stars before gradually using a lighter one.
 Save the bright star clusters for those light center spots --- it will look more natural that way.

-{% figure caption:"Detail of stars that have been slightly glazed with blue watercolor." %}
 ![detail screenshot of blue stars drawn with Pencil](../../images/paper-53-space-2-blue-stars-detail.jpg)
-{% endfigure %}

 #### Star variations